September 27, 2025

 Hacking Gadgets and Working with Heise

 With its online IT news platform “Heise online” and magazines like “c’t” Heise Medien GmbH & Co.
 KG is one of Germany’s biggest IT-related publisher.
 Therefore, I was happy when they offered me the opportunity to write some small articles, do an interview and even a video podcast.
 Back in 2017 they hand an article introducing an collection of “Hacking Gadgets” in c’t 18 /2017.
 Because the article was liked by its readers and there have been several new hacking gadgets/tools released since, they decided to make a new one.
+As a penetration tester with focus on hardware test, I was happy to give some insights on the tools I use (not all of them made it to the article).
 Read more

 March 14, 2019